virtual-bock/thinkpad-yoga-scripts/README.md

 - NT[ ] tablet mode turns off touchpad, click buttons, and trackpoint (and turns on screen keyboard)
 - NT[ ] sometimes the tablet mode acpi event's arn't reported after some time (or after suspend?).
 Workout: use a launcher on the panel

-This repo is forked from https://github.com/ffejery/thinkpad-l380-yoga-scripts with edits for the x380.
+This repo is forked from https://github.com/IslamAlam/thinkpad-x380-yoga-scripts with edits for the Yoga 12.
 Differences are:

+~~
 - we don't need to disable the keyboard as the buttons depress via hardware
 - there seems to be no hotkey for tablet mode, so we need a workaround (I use acpi listen)
-- there seems to be a bug where xinput can't enable the touchpad once it's disabled, so we need another workaround
+- there seems to be a bug where xinput can't enable the touchpad once it's disabled, so we need another workaround ~~
 For more tweaks for Xubuntu on a Thinkpad x380 yoga see [this gist](https://gist.github.com/wassname/4aec086afe518dfbceaf00577442c432)

 ## Dependencies